Configuring high availability on FortiVoice units

-- The Heartbeat lost threshold setting is the amount of time that must pass with no heartbeat link between the master and slave units before the system triggers a failover.
+- The Heartbeat lost threshold setting is the amount of time that must pass with no heartbeat link between the primary and secondary units before the system triggers a failover.
 The heartbeat signal is sent once per second to ensure that the unit is responding.
-In order to prevent a premature failover due to the system being under a heavy load, it is recommended to set this setting at 3 seconds or higher.
+To prevent a premature failover due to the system being under a heavy load, it is recommended to set this setting at 3 seconds or higher.

 - As an added fail-safe, you can enable Remote services as heartbeat.
 After you enable this setting, you can configure the HTTP and SIP UDP settings in the Service Monitor section to act as an additional HA heartbeat (details are included in Configuring service-based failover).
-If both primary and secondary heartbeat links fail but the remote service detects that the master is still available, no failover will occur.
-Note that this feature is only an additional heartbeat and does not provide any synchronization of files from master to slave units.
+If both primary and secondary heartbeat links fail but the remote service detects that the primary unit is still available, no failover will occur.
+Note that this feature is only an additional heartbeat and does not provide any synchronization of files from primary to secondary units.
 Therefore, Fortinet does not recommend relying on remote services alone.
 Configure at least one HA heartbeat on an interface port.

-- With Call recording sync, you enable or disable the synchronization of recorded calls from the master to the slave units.
+- With Call recording sync, you enable or disable the synchronization of recorded calls from the primary to the secondary units.
 This setting is optional because there can be many recorded calls on the system that can take up quite a bit of memory.
 Copying these files during synchronization can take a long time and use up network bandwidth.

 - Click Apply.

 - In Interface, you configure the port behavior.
-When setting up the ports, make sure that you mirror the master unit settings on the slave unit, except for the Peer IP address and Peer IPv6 address settings.
+When setting up the ports, make sure that you mirror the primary unit settings on the secondary unit, except for the Peer IP address and Peer IPv6 address settings.